TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Plugin.rst

 \_CSS\_PAGE\_STYLE
 ------------------

-.. container:: table-row
+..  confval:: _CSS_PAGE_STYLE

-   Property
-         \_CSS\_PAGE\_STYLE

-   Data type
+    :name: plugin-CSS_PAGE_STYLE
-         :ref:`data-type-string`
+    :type: :ref:`data-type-string`

-   Description
     `_CSS_PAGE_STYLE` is included only on the affected pages.
 Depending on your configuration it will be written in an external file and included on the page or directly added as inline CSS block.
 Compression for page specific CSS also depends on the global :typoscript:`config.compressCss` setting.

     This setting can be used to only include the CSS when the plugin of a certain extension is included on that page.

     This value is read by the frontend :php:`RequestHandler` when collecting the CSS of the document to be rendered.